Norahelgeland/Comparing-Model-results-and-radiosonde-observations/README.md

-# Comparing Model Results and Radiosonde-Observations
+# Comparing Model Results and Radiosonde Observations

 ## extract bufr file and place in separate csv files